 - First and foremost, the overall discussion on the scope of this DR (whether to include the reference to EIA being a "process") is recalled from the negotiations during the last meeting.
-Several delegations suggested to keep the description of this solely being an "Environmental Impact Assessment" while other advocated that the DR should encompass a reference to this also being a "process".
+Several delegations suggested to keep the description of this solely being an "Environmental Impact Assessment" while other advocated that the DR should encompass a reference to this also being a "process.
 The references to "process" are therefore placed in square brackets.
 Action: The Council is invited to decide on whether the references to "process" should be adopted or rejected in this provision. - In para 1, one delegation proposed moving the reference to REMPs within the regulation, which has been implemented. - One delegation proposed retaining the phrase "or a Contract's continued adherence to these Regulations" in para 2.
 The square brackets are retained for further discussion. - One delegation suggested deleting "the potential adverse Environmental Effects, with the aim to" in para 2.
 However, other delegations expressed support for this phrase and submitted changes to it.
-Action: The Council is invited to decide on this sentence, placed in square brackets. - In subpara 2(c), conflicting proposals have been received on structuring that DR. - New subpara 2(c) bis has been proposed by the [IWG on UCH](#).
+Action: The Council is invited to decide on this sentence, placed in square brackets.

-- Some delegations wish to delete "Ensure, in accordance with the Convention, that" and retain "the Sponsoring State [or States]," while other delegations propose to delete "the Sponsoring State [or States]" and retain "Ensure, in accordance with the Convention, that."
+- In subpara 2(c), conflicting proposals have been received on structuring that DR. - New subpara 2(c) bis has been proposed by the IWG on UCH. - Some delegations wish to delete "Ensure, in accordance with the Convention, that" and retain "the Sponsoring State [or States]," while other delegations propose to delete "the Sponsoring State [or States]" and retain "Ensure, in accordance with the Convention, that."
 Action: The Council is invited to decide on which phrase it prefers. - Subpara 3(a) has been updated with input from a joint proposal on Test Mining. - Subpara 3(f) has been amended with input from a joint proposal on Test Mining. - Several delegations requested that the scope and consequences of the terms "impacts" and "effects" be clarified to assess whether reference to both is needed.
 Many delegations concluded that reference to both is indeed needed and that this constitutes a cross-cutting issue.
-Action: The Council is invited to decide on this cross-cutting issue, e.g. by creating a smaller ad hoc working group to work on this matter.
+Reference is made in this respect to the cross-cutting proposal of the IWG on EMM.